HyperBanner/hush/README.md

 Has the absolute basics baked in, like "cd", "pwd", "echo", etc.
 Supports running PATH executables.
-Both absolute and relative paths are supported, as well as the "~" alias for /home/USERNAME/. (the current directory alias needs to be explicitly written out!)
+Both absolute and relative paths are supported, as well as the "~" alias for /home/USERNAME/. (the current directory alias needs to be explicitly written out!) cd also supports the "-" alias, which just switches to the previous directory.

 ... thats about it.